 With our project NOMIX, we are analyzing genetic and epigenetic user data, to learn about our organism‘s way to cope with daily challenges, such as stress, viruses, bad food intake, sedentary lifestyles, etc..
 We work with health data of our BIOCLOCK app users to provide each individual with a personalized recommemdation for a maximized healthspan; i.e. the part of her total lifespan the individual stays fit and healthy.
 Users who follow our advice stay fit and maximize their healthspan, in other words: they invest in their longevity.
 As a result, their bioage is significantly lower than their chronological age.

-The official BIOCLOCK app will be launched in December this year, and the team has been working on longevity and its various componemts for quite a while.
+The official BIOCLOCK app will be launched in 2023, and the team has been working on longevity and its various componemts for quite a while.
 I myself have been interested in measuring my metabolic data since 2014 — and simce 2016, after having participated in the first Quantified Self Europe Conference, I knew the continuous collection and management of real-world health data of individuals would play a central role in the development of 4P medicine: the predictive, preventive, personalized, and participatory approach that results in a paradigm shift within the health industry, as well as for each individual.

 I have changed my lifestyle, and I‘m still contantly finetuning, here and there.
 These changes have resulted in better overall fitness, greater endurance, higher concentration — and a significantly lower biological age than my calendar tells me.
 That‘s why I have decided not to celebrate my chronological, but my biological age, starting today!
 Alternatively, I could enjoy the additional healthy years I have added to my lifespan — but it‘s more pragmatic and easier to communicate that I‘m actually younger than my ID says.